 There are a range of travel documents that you should take with you if you are driving in Europe.
 You must of course take your drivers license in case you are required to prove you are entitled to drive the car.
 You may also be asked for proof of ownership of the vehicle so take your V05 document.
 An insurance certificate is also often requested at the border of some countries so it is advisable to take a copy of this, including a “green card” if you can obtain one from your insurer.
 Finalmente, an “international driving permit” is advisable and only costs £5 from the post office.
 The AA has more information about IDP’s.
 Another formal document I always take is a European accident report form — these can be used in the event of an accident with another party where neither of you speak the language of the other.
 Hopefully this isn’t something you’ll ever need to use, but the peace of mind is valuable.
 These forms can be downloaded for free.
 The last paper thing I advise taking is an up-to-date European road atlas, just in case you get lost and your technology fails.

 A range of safety equipment is also required when driving in many European countries.
 Since most of it is fairly small and none is too expensive it isn’t a bad idea to get a full set and keep it in your car even in the UK.
-These include 2 breathalysers, uma warning triangle, uma kit de primeiros socorros, uma reflective vest, headlight converters, uma GB sticker, uma fire extinguisher, a set of spare bulbs, and a set of spare fuses.
+These include 2 breathalysers, a warning triangle, a kit de primeiros socorros, a reflective vest, headlight converters, a GB sticker, a fire extinguisher, a set of spare bulbs, and a set of spare fuses.
 I also like to take a small torch.
 It goes without saying that you should take a spare wheel and the tools to change a wheel in the event of a flat tyre.
 Some countries actually require that you carry a “full size” spare, but in all honesty we have ignored this and taken whatever spare came with the car.

 The last official information you should make yourself aware of are the driving regulations for each country you plan to pass through.
 These include speed limits, the meanings of signs, and other specifics, for example the use of headlights is required even in daylight in some countries, whilst speed camera databases are banned in others.
 The AA has a good list of all the various regulations for each country.